-Understanding your Use Fee payments
+Understanding your Use fee payments

-Click here for a detailed explanation on the three types of Use Fee compensation.
+Click here for a detailed explanation on the three types of Use fee compensation.

-Royalty payments are calculated by ACTRA PRS on a production-by-production basis for each performer.
+Units are calculated by ACTRA PRS on a production-by-production basis for each performer.
 Click here for more.

 ACTRA PRS Service Charge

-What is the “NKA” Account?
+What is the “UCM” Account?

 If you have moved, and have not updated address information, or perhaps your agent is holding onto a cheque, or you have an old “stale-dated” cheque”, PRS is holding those funds.